typecraft-dev/community/articles/lualine_setup_guide.md

 # Lualine - A complete guide
 Let's be honest, we all want a cool looking neovim setup and statusline is one major essence of it.
-But the problem is, we have to choose from pre-designed statusline, which lacks our own touch and getting to figure out how to design it and making it our own.
+But the problem is, we have to choose from pre-designed statusline, which lacks our own touch and getting to figure out how to design it and making it our own is pure pain.

 What if there was a easier way ?, Well I mean there is (that is why is I'm writing this article, otherwise it is pretty lame to mention it) and It is called -

 ## Lualine

 It is a blazingly fast and easy to configure Neovim statusline written in lua.
 Well, this pretty much defines itself.
 But this is not what we are interested in, we want to created our own statusline from scratch.

 ## Installation

-If You are newbie, I will recommend going through [Typecraft's Neovim for noobs series](https://www.youtube.com/watch?v=zHTeCSVAFNY&list=PLsz00TDipIffreIaUNk64KxTIkQaGguqn).
+If You are a newbie, I will recommend going through [Typecraft's Neovim for noobs series](https://www.youtube.com/watch?v=zHTeCSVAFNY&list=PLsz00TDipIffreIaUNk64KxTIkQaGguqn).

 ## Understanding lualine

 Lualine is divided in six sections i.e. `a`, `b`, `c` (left) - `x`, `y`, `z` (right).

-These are placeholder for the components that we want to put on the statusline.
+These sections are placeholder for the components that we want to put on the statusline.

 ```
   lualine_a = {}